school-of-data/GIS-curriculum/philippines/module9/module9.md

 We will strat by adding to your QGIS project all the raster datasets that we will be working with, as follows:

 *   High Resolution Settlement Layer Data
-*   ALOS Global Digital Surface Model "ALOS World 3D - 30m (AW3D30)"
+*   Shuttle Radar Topography Mission (SRTM) Digital Elevation Model (DEM)
 *   Moderate Dynamic Land Cover: the 5 available epochs 2015, 2016, 2017, 2018 and 2019.

 As the High Resolution Settlement Layer Data has been presented in a previous module, we will also detail information on the other 2 dataset we will employ in this module.

-1. ALOS Global Digital Surface Model (AW3D30) is a global digital surface model (DSM) dataset with a horizontal resolution of approximately 30 meters (1 arcsec mesh).
-A DSM includes ground surface, vegetation and man-made objects, such as buildings, bridges etc. as opposed to the digital elevation model that considered strictly the terrain.
+1. Shuttle Radar Topography Mission (SRTM) Digital Elevation Model (DEM) is a global digital surface model (DSM) dataset with a horizontal resolution of approximately 30 meters (1 arcsec mesh).
+A DSM includes ground surface, vegetation and man-made objects, such as buildings, bridges etc. as opposed to the digital terrain model (DTM) that considered strictly the terrain.

 2. Dynamic Land Cover Map is a  Copernicus Global Land Service (CGLS) product derived from the PROBA-V 100 m time-series and several other land cover datasets.
 The product provides primary land cover discrete classes, as well as continuous field layers for all basic land cover classes that provide proportional estimates for vegetation/ground cover for the land cover types.
 The product has 3 bands: discrete_classification, forest_type and urban_coverfraction.
 The following 2 tables present the values for each discrete class:

 Tabel 1 Discrete_classification band value table